kavia-common/uttar-pradesh-tourism-project-monitoring-system-219537-219547/upstdc_database/README.md

 Startup
 - Run upstdc_database/startup.sh.
 It will:
-  - Ensure MongoDB service is running on the configured port (default 3020) and binds to 0.0.0.0 for previews
+  - Ensure MongoDB service is running on the configured port (default 27017) and binds to 0.0.0.0 for previews
+  - Readiness uses a TCP-only probe to 127.0.0.1:27017 (no mongosh or auth required)
   - Ensure admin user and app user exist
   - Apply collection JSON Schema validators from schema/collections.json
   - Apply indexes from schema/indexes.js
   - Seed base data from seed/seed_data.js
+  - Readiness does NOT depend on validators/indexes/seed; these run after TCP is ready
   - Write connection helper: db_connection.txt
   - Write db_visualizer/mongodb.env with MONGODB_URL and MONGODB_DB